Pszkudlarek07/HomePage/README.md

-This branch is commited Guess My Number game.
+This branch is commited to Guess My Number game.
 Try it ! :)